AlessioWang/J_Selector/README.md

 # J_Selector

-A 3D Selector for Java and Processing
+A 3D Selector for Java and Processing.

-All check shape elements should be added in Container.
+All checked shape elements should be added in **Container**.

-Tips: There is a demo in Demo folder.
+**Tips: There is a demo in Demo folder.**

 ## Support element:
 - WB_Polygon
 - He_mesh